 condor_historycan be used to query details from recently completed job submissions.

-Start by requesting a single cpu.
-With single cpu jobs you will see your jobs start sooner.
+For requesting CPU cores start by requesting a single cpu.
+With single-cpu jobs, you will see your jobs start sooner.
 Ultimately you will be able to achieve greater throughtput with single cpus jobs compared to jobs that request and use multiple cpus.

 There is limited support for multicore work in OSG.
 To learn more, see our guide on Multicore Jobs

-If many of your input and output files are compressed (i.e. zipped or tarballs) you will need to factor that into your estimates for disk usage as these files will be uncompressed during job execution.
+If many of your input and output files are compressed (i.e. zipped or tarballs) you will need to factor that into your estimates for disk usage as these files will take up additonal space once uncompressed in the job.

 For your initial tests it is OK to request more disk than your job may need so that the test completes successfully.
 The key is to adjust disk requests for subsequent jobs based on the results of these test jobs.

-Estimating memory usage can sometimes be tricky.
+Estimating memory requests can sometimes be tricky.
 If you've performed the same or similar work on another computer, consider using the amount of memory (i.e. RAM) from that computer as a starting point.
-For instance, most laptop computers these days will have 8 or 16 GB of memory.
+For instance, most laptop computers these days will have 8 or 16 GB of memory, which is okay to start with if you know a single job will succeed on your laptop.

 For your initial tests it is OK to request more memory than your job may need so that the test completes successfully.
 The key is to adjust memory requests for subsequent jobs based on the results of these test jobs.